 Salisbury City Administrator Julia Glanz will serve as Salisbury’s acting mayor during Day’s deployment.

-Day is tentatively scheduled to resume his mayoral duties in May 2021.
+The mayor is tentatively scheduled to resume his mayoral duties in May 2021.

 He served as a platoon leader and executive officer in the 158th Cavalry Regiment as well as an aide-de-camp to Brig.
 Gen. Peter C. Hinz, the commander of the Maryland Army National Guard.

 Maryland’s 110th Information Operations Battalion provides an ongoing rotation of Information Operations planners to support the Combined Joint Task Force’s operations throughout 12 countries, including Somalia, Djibouti, and others.

-“We’ve known that the day could come when my team with the 110th IO Battalion would receive the order to deploy,” Day said.
+“We’ve known that the day could come when my team with the 110th Battalion would receive the order to deploy,” Day said.

 “No matter where the call may take me, I go with confidence in the leadership of City Administrator Glanz, as well as the capability of our other 434 City employees, and I know that our work will continue unhindered.
 The citizens of Salisbury can count on that.”

 She holds a bachelor’s degree in Business Management and Political Science and a master’s degree in Conflict Analysis and Dispute Resolution.

 “From the first day that I came to Salisbury, I knew I had found a place that I wanted to stay forever,” Glanz said.

-“It has been such an honor to serve this city – first as deputy city administrator, and then as administrator – and I am prepared to keep us on track, and face every challenge we may face together.
+“It has been such an honor to serve this city – first as deputy city administrator and then as administrator – and I am prepared to keep us on track and face every challenge we may face together.
 The citizens of Salisbury have my unwavering dedication, and that is my promise.”

-“This is such a unique situation,” he said.
 “I consider myself tremendously lucky to have received Mayor Pete’s insight.”

-Mayor Day holds a Master of Science in Nature, Society & Environmental Policy from Oxford University as well as a master’s degree in Urban Design from Carnegie Mellon University.
-He earned his bachelor’s degree in Architecture from the University of Maryland.
+Day holds a Master of Science in Nature, Society & Environmental Policy from Oxford University and a master’s degree in Urban Design from Carnegie Mellon University.